ykerus/obsidian-templates/📓 Log/📖 Backlog.md

 ## 🗒 Open todos from daily notes

-%%List uncompleted todos of yesterday or before's daily notes%%
+%%List uncompleted todos from daily notes of yesterday or before%%
 ```dataview
 task
 from #log